-The actual return on plan assets amounted to a loss of P7.486 million in 2022 and gain of P473,827 in 2021.
+The actual return on plan assets amounted to a gain of P7.272 million in 2023 and loss of P7.486 million in 2022.

 The composition of the fair value of plan assets at the end of each reporting period by category and risk characteristics is shown below.